-None of the clearing procedures available using the Clear Menu can be undone.
+None of the clearing procedures available via the Clear Menu can be undone.
 Be very sure that the exact consequences of a selected option are thoroughly understood before proceeding.

-Refer to Figure A-8 in Appendix A, Menu Maps and proceed to the desired section for detailed instructions.
+Refer to Figure A-8 on page A-8, and proceed to the desired section for detailed instructions.
 Each submenu may be followed in the sequence shown or the $[\uparrow]$ and $[\downarrow]$ keys may be used to scroll through the prompts.